joegreene/Spring-2014-CS-Lab--SI-/Week 9/README.md

 #### Conditional Operator
 Refer to the Chapter 4 powerpoint, the book, [Week 7](https://github.com/joegreene/Spring-2014-CS-Lab--SI-/tree/master/Week%207) notes, or an online resource.

+__Practice:__

+1. Create a code snippet, using a conditional operator, that rounds a double value.
+Negative rounds down, positive rounds up.

 ### Miscellaneous
 #### Truth Tables